 When closing out your card, it is essential to write appropriately, especially if you are writing in a business setting.
 Always capitalize the first letter of your closing and follow it with a comma.
 If your closing is a phrase, capitalize the first letter of the first word.
 Leave all of the remaining words in the closing phrase lower case.

 If you are using a card with your name and title pre-written, make sure you leave space for your signature.
-When sending cards through the mail, you should always use your physical signature.
+When sending snail mail, you should always use your physical signature.
 It looks professional and conveys a personal touch.

 If you still cannot wrap your head around how to end your letter appropriately, here are a few more words to add to your card closing word bank to use as appropriate: